unicode-org/icu4x/ffi/diplomat/wasm/icu4x/docs/datetime_formatter_ffi.rst

         See the `Rust documentation for format_to_write <https://unicode-org.github.io/icu4x-docs/doc/icu/datetime/struct.DateTimeFormatter.html#method.format_to_write>`__ for more information.

+    .. js:function:: format_iso_datetime(value)

+        Formats a :js:class:`ICU4XIsoDateTime` to a string.

+        Will convert to this formatter's calendar first

+        See the `Rust documentation for format_to_write <https://unicode-org.github.io/icu4x-docs/doc/icu/datetime/struct.DateTimeFormatter.html#method.format_to_write>`__ for more information.

 .. js:class:: ICU4XGregorianDateFormatter

     An ICU4X TypedDateFormatter object capable of formatting a :js:class:`ICU4XGregorianDateTime` as a string, using the Gregorian Calendar.